-My general areas of research interest include French Critical Theory (particularly Derrida, Foucault, Deleuze & Guattari), Continental Philosophy (particularly poststructuralism and the critique of humanism), Psychoanalysis (particularly Freud, Lacan, and Zizek), and the intersections between Political and Postcolonial Theory (Agamben, Hardt & Negri, Spivak, Fanon, Garvey etc.).
+Dr Wright's general areas of research interest include Psychoanalysis (particularly Freud, Lacan, and Zizek), French Critical Theory (particularly Derrida, Foucault, Deleuze & Guattari), Continental Philosophy (particularly poststructuralism and the critique of humanism), and the intersections between Political and Postcolonial Theory (Agamben, Hardt & Negri, Spivak, Fanon etc.).
 More specific research themes include the relationships between clinical psychoanalysis and the wider culture of mainstream psychiatry and psychology as well as the impacts of technology on notions of the unconscious.

-My teaching has largely been in the areas of critical theory, cultural studies and aspects of communications theory.
-This year, after being on sabbatical in the first semester, I will be teaching the… read more
+Dr Wright's teaching has largely been in the areas of critical theory, cultural studies and aspects of communications theory.
+This year, he has come back from a semester of research leave as Head of… read more

-I am currently working on a book entitled Toxic Positivity: A Lacanian Critique of Happiness and Wellbeing.
-This draws on Lacanian theory but also contemporary Lacanian clinical practice in order to… read more
+Dr Colin Wright is currently working on a book entitled Toxic Positivity: A Lacanian Critique of Happiness and Wellbeing.
+This draws on Lacanian theory but also contemporary Lacanian clinical… read more

 DEMARIA, C. and WRIGHT, C., eds., 2006.
 Post-conflict Cultures: Rituals of representation London: Zoilus Press.

 WRIGHT, C., 2006.
 Power, Conflict, Visuality: Ironic Iteration in the Anti-Iraq War Movement Versus: Quaderni di studi semiotici.
 100-101, 115-133